harshilpradhan59/ArchGAN-Facade-to-Photo-Translator/README.md

 ## 🙏 Acknowledgments

 - Phillip Isola et al. for the original Pix2Pix paper
-- The original facades dataset providers for high-quality architectural data
+- The original CityScapes dataset providers for high-quality architectural data
 - PyTorch community for excellent deep learning framework
 - Original implementation authors for inspiration and reference